Firetendency/Study-guide-RAG/README.md

 - **Cost and Complexity:** Using a powerful vision model like Gemini 1.5 Pro for every page is computationally more intensive and costly than simple text extraction.
 Rendering pages also adds processing time.
 - **Handling of Poorly Structured PDFs:** While the vision approach is more robust than methods relying solely on PDF structure parsing, extremely messy or unconventional slide layouts (e.g., heavy use of vector graphics misinterpreted as text, overlapping elements) can still challenge the LLM's analysis and description generation.
 - **Structuring Dependency:** The quality of the topic structuring in `structure_exam_topics.py` depends entirely on the LLM's understanding of the topic relationships.
 Reviewing the `exam_topics_structured.json` file is recommended.
+- **Data Cleaning and Repeation:** The final output has some repetitions but these were very minimum for the specific course that I have used, so I didn't bother refining it.
 - **Hallucination Risk:** While the RAG approach grounds the LLM in provided context, there's always a possibility the LLM might misunderstand the context or hallucinate during the augmentation step.
 The prompt attempts to mitigate this by asking the LLM to clearly separate retrieved vs. general knowledge.

 ## Scripts Overview